 While making your way between wineries, why not incorporate stops along the Lehigh Valley Covered Bridge Tour?
 This self-guided, fifty mile tour offers stunning views of the seven remaining covered bridges in the region.

 And if wine isn't your thing, you'll still find plenty of opportunities to quench your thirst.
-Enjoy handcrafted cocktails at local distilleries including the Social Still, Triple Sun Spirits, and the grain-to-glass Eight Oaks Craft Distillers.
+Enjoy handcrafted cocktails at local distilleries including the Social Still, Triple Sun Spirits, and the grain-to-glass Eight Oaks Farm Distillery.
 For hopheads, sample your way through the Lehigh Valley Ale Trail.
 From Weyerbacher's Blithering Idiot to Funk Brewing Company's Citrus IPA - you're sure to find something to satisfy.